qmk/qmk_firmware/FAQ.md

 ## USB VID and PID
 You can use any ID you want with editing `config.h`.
 Using any presumably unused ID will be no problem in fact except for very least chance of collision with other product.
-So I don't think it is worth bugging them to get prototype VID.

-For example TMK uses following numbers.
+For example TMK uses following numbers by default.
 ```
 keyboard:
 hhkb: FEED:CAFE